 Responsibility for the investigation

-All suspected cases of malpractice and maladministration will be passed to our Regulatory Department (RD) and we will acknowledge receipt, as appropriate, to external parties within 5 working days.
+All suspected cases of malpractice and maladministration will be passed to our Compliance Department (CD) and we will acknowledge receipt, as appropriate, to external parties within 5 working days.

-Our RD will be responsible for ensuring the investigation is carried out in a prompt and effective manner and in accordance with the procedures in this policy.
-The RD will allocate a relevant member of staff to lead the investigation and establish whether or not the malpractice or maladministration has occurred, and they will also review any supporting evidence received or gathered by ABMA.
+Our CD will be responsible for ensuring the investigation is carried out in a prompt and effective manner and in accordance with the procedures in this policy.
+The CD will allocate a relevant member of staff to lead the investigation and establish whether or not the malpractice or maladministration has occurred, and they will also review any supporting evidence received or gathered by ABMA.

 At all times we will ensure that ABMA personnel assigned to the investigation have the appropriate level of training and competence and they have had no previous involvement or personal interest in the matter.